 - In The Autobiography of Jane Eyre, Ed Rochester wants to be with Jane forever and persuades her to have a symbolic wedding, with white dress and reception and all that stuff.
 Jane is thrown off balance a bit that he didn't ask her to marry for real, but she agrees to go through with it.
 Just before the ceremony, Jane finds out he's already married.
 His wife has serious mental issues and he doesn't want to (or can't) get divorced.
 Jane decides to leave him although it breaks her heart.
 She is able to empathize with him to a degree though.

 - In the 1840s and 1850s, slaves were not allowed to marry legally, so couples would announce their commitment to each other by jumping over a broomstick together in front of witnesses.
 "Jump the broomstick" became slang for marrying in the South as a result.

 - Roman legionaries couldn't be legally married, but some of them "married" local women anyway.
 When they were demobilized, such unions were recognized by law.

-- Some opposite-sex couples who aren't legally married for whatever reason, including consciously declining to be, will still consider themselves husband and wife and refer to themselves as such, and/or participate in a commitment ceremony.
+- Some opposite-sex couples who aren't legally married for whatever reason, including consciously declining to be, will still consider themselves life partners and refer to themselves as such.
 In some jurisdictions, this might count as common-law marriage.